 When considering the cost of eyeglasses versus contacts, choosing to wear only glasses will be less expensive in the long run.
 Depending on the type you choose, contact lenses will need to be replaced daily or every few weeks.
 You’ll also need to purchase contact solution to disinfect your contacts between use.
 Glasses only need to be replaced if they break or if your prescription changes.

 Which Option Provides Better Eye Protection When Working on a Computer?

 Studies have shown that people who spend a prolonged amount of time working on a digital screen may develop computer eye strain, also known as computer vision syndrome.
 Computer vision syndrome is a group of vision-related problems that can lead to eye discomfort or fatigue.
 Eyeglasses with a blue light filter can help protect your eyes when working on a computer.
 Depending on the type of contact lenses you use, your eyes may experience dryness or fatigue, which may contribute to symptoms of computer vision syndrome.
 If you spend long hours in front of a computer, it’s recommended you wear computer glasses with a blue light filter to help minimize eye discomfort.

 Are Contact Lenses Safe?

-Contact lenses are safe to use if you follow the thorough eye care routine provided by your Pearle Vision doctor.
+Contact lenses are safe to use if you follow the thorough eye care routine which can be provided by your Pearle Vision doctor.
 They should be cleaned using contact solution in between each use and disposed of as recommended by the brand you choose.
 Most people worry about having to put in and remove contact lenses, but with the right care and some practice this can safely be accomplished.
-Follow our guide for tips on how to put in and remove contact lenses.

 What Are the Benefits of Wearing Contact Lenses?